Healthy Heart and Running - Can Running Scar Your Heart?

 However, what you have read is not completely without foundation.

 A study has found some heart damage (scarring) amongst elite athletes.
 These were people that had been part of national teams.
-People that had run more than 100 marathons.
+People that had run many marathons.
+People that would have been doing many miles per week for years and years and years.
+Decades even.

 Your level of exercise is very healthy and should not be a reason for concern.